devkodama/PACS-Assistant/README.md

 PACS Assistant can jiggle the mouse periodically in order to suppress the Windows screensaver and prevent the screen from turning off.

-### CapsLock autooff
+### CapsLock auto off

-PACS Assistant returns the CapsLock state to off after a short period of time (around 10 seconds).
+PACS Assistant can return the CapsLock state to off after a short period of time (around 10 seconds).

 ## Comments

 PACS Assistant is optimized for a handsfree setup, *i.e.* a handsfree microphone, right hand on the mouse, and left hand on the keyboard.

-If frequently used EI keyboard shortcuts are mapped to the left half of the keyboard, then reading can be done with minimal hand movements and without needing to look away from the screen.
+If frequently used EI keyboard shortcuts are mapped to the left half of the keyboard, then reading can be done with minimal hand movement and without needing to look away from the screen.

-PACS Assistant could be used with an accessory keypad such as a Tartarus gaming keypad by reassigning its functions to different keys.
+PACS Assistant could be used with an accessory keypad such as a Tartarus gaming keypad by reassigning its functions to keypad keys.
 I've found that I prefer using the regular keyboard because it doesn't require extra hardware and is available on every workstation.

 PACS Assistant is still under heavy development with more features to come.
 You may (will) encounter bugs or conflicts with other applications; in most cases, temporariliy disabling PACS Assistant with the on/off toggle switch can bypass the problem.